renanbaqui/java/README.md

 ## Project

-- A Java Applet GUI for inserting people on a database and sorting them according to several metrics (height, weight, BMI, gender, etc.)
+- A Java Applet GUI for inserting and display people on a database and also sorting them according to several metrics (height, weight, BMI, gender, etc.)

 > Made on Apache Netbeans